 First, let us clarify what hot yoga actually is.

-Often, the term ‘hot yoga’ is used interchangeably with the term ‘Bikram yoga’.
+Often, the term ‘hot yoga’ is used interchangeably with the term ‘Bikram yoga’ (for more yoga terms you’re likely to come across, read here).
 Though similar, they aren’t exactly the same.

 Developed by Bikram Choudhury, a yogi, is the act of doing yoga within a room with a specific temperature of 105 degrees Fahrenheit, and 40 percent humidity.
 The yoga itself is made up of the same 26 poses and 2 breathing exercises, carried out in the exact same order every time.